 Inherited homes in Maine, what to do with the real estate now that Mom and Dad, or whichever family member is gone?

-And when the time finally arrives when the loved one that owned and cared for the place won't be using the property in Maine any more.
+When the time finally arrives and the loved one that owned and cared for the place won't be using the property in Maine anymore.

 Here is needed information on estate taxes in Maine as you delve into the homework stage of how to handle best the inheritance puzzle.

 Lots to consider as you go through the important papers tucked away in the antique writing desk.
-To select an attorney, get everything in probating an estate underway.
+To select an attorney, get everything in the probating of an estate underway.
 Effective January 1, 2016 there were changes in the Maine estate tax regulations.
-The rules to play by most significant change caused the Maine estate tax exemption increase to be equal to the Federal estate tax exemption.
+The rules to play by.
+The most significant change caused the Maine estate tax exemption increase to be equal to the Federal estate tax exemption.

 The current Maine estate tax exemption of $2,000,000 means any Maine estate for a person who died in 2015 valued at less than $2,000,000 is exempt from Maine estate tax.

 The Federal exemption level in 2015 was $5,430,000.
 The figure rises each year at the rate of inflation.

 In 2016 both the Federal and Maine estate tax exemption increased to $5,450,000.
 Consult a qualified tax expert when running the numbers and to get the maximum due you in the inheritance of an estate.
 And for advice on how to estate plan the best route possible in your own personal always unique situation.

 Also, what about that 2.5 % withholding tax on capital gains in Maine real estate sales?